tobias-z/form-assist/README.md

 objects...

-You will then have to provide the _validation_ object that is returned from the useValidation hook, into your Form component's props like so:
+You will then have to provide the _validation_ object that is returned from the useFormAssist hook, into your Form component's props like so:

 ```jsx
 return <Form validation={validation}></Form>